coderabhaysharma/KishanBazar/README.md

-# KishanBazaar
+# KrishiBazaar

-KishanBazaar is a web platform designed for wholesale crop trading, connecting sellers and consumers seamlessly.
-Although still in development, KishanBazaar offers a robust set of features for both sellers and consumers in the agricultural marketplace.
+KrishiBazaar is a web platform designed for wholesale crop trading, connecting sellers and consumers seamlessly.
+Although still in development, KrishiBazaar offers a robust set of features for both sellers and consumers in the agricultural marketplace.

 ## Deployed Link